 William Kyle Million — known publicly as ~K¹ — is the founder of IntuiTek¹.
 The career path was not linear.
 Years designing resilient architectures for local businesses — the kind of work that requires understanding both the system and the person operating it.
-Hacking through red tape.
-Mediating between humans and machines in environments where getting it wrong had real consequences.
+Cutting through complexity that the people on the receiving end of it didn't deserve.
+Translating, in environments where the cost of bad translation was real and visible.

 That blend — technical depth, operational reality, human friction — became the foundation.
 Not a specialty.
 A way of working.